persa188/urlshortener/README.md

 ## Front End
-The front-end code is now separate and hosted [here](https://url.sanic.ca) and git src [here](https://github.com/persa188/url-shortener-frontend)
+The example app front-end is hosted [here](https://url.sanic.ca) and src [here](/public).
+If you want to host a front-end on a different server there is some front-end code [here](https://github.com/persa188/url-shortener-frontend) that points to the default example api.

-the node app will still contain the public directory for now and will be removed after some more tests are done.

 ## API
 The api will be hosted [here](https://api2.sanic.ca)